appcoreopc/Advanced-Wireshark-Network-Forensics/README.md

 We want to see if the attacker has login successfully.

-ftp.response.code == 230
+> ftp.response.code == 230

-And right click, and then choose 'Follow Stream'
+And right click, and then choose 'Follow Stream'.
+Then click on the 'Srream' drop down button up.
+You can scroll through different types of network traffic capture data.